Sophisss/OpenSearch/README.md

    Download or clone the repository containing the `docker-compose.yml` file to your local system.
 You can choose the directory where you'd like to run OpenSearch.

 2. **Understand the Configuration** 💡:

-   The `docker-compose.yml` file defines the OpenSearch cluster setup.
-It consists of two nodes, `opensearch-node1` and `opensearch-node2`, which work together as part of the `opensearch-cluster`.
-These nodes:
+   The `docker-compose.yml` file typically defines a minimal OpenSearch cluster with two nodes:
-     - Store and index data, allowing full-text search, log analysis, and structured data querying.
+     - `opensearch-node1`: Handles indexing and search operations.
+     - `opensearch-node2`: Works alongside node1 to provide redundancy and scalability.

+   This setup ensures:
-     - Ensure fault tolerance so if one node fails, the other continues operating.
+   - **Fault tolerance**: If one node fails, the other continues operations.
-     - Improve scalability, distributing workload across multiple nodes for handling large data volumes and complex queries.
+   - **Scalability**: Workloads are distributed across multiple nodes, improving performance.
-     - Enable advanced search functionalities, supporting aggregations and AI-driven anomaly detection.
+   - **Advanced search capabilities**: Supports full-text search, log analysis, and machine learning-based anomaly detection.

 3. **Customize Configuration** ⚙️:
    Open the `docker-compose.yml` file and configure it according to your environment.
 For example, you can change port mappings or memory settings based on your system's resources.